 Edward Hellier

-Ed is regularly instructed both as Junior Counsel and in his own right on a wide variety of matters: he has appeared in the Court of Appeal, High Court, and the Tax Tribunals in both direct and indirect tax cases.
-He also has a busy advisory practice and is instructed by individuals and businesses on anything from domestic SDLT issues to international tax questions.
+Ed is regularly instructed as Junior Counsel and in his own right on a wide variety of matters: he has appeared unled in the Court of Appeal and Tax Tribunals; and has experience litigating direct and indirect tax disputes in the Supreme Court, Court of Appeal, High Court, and Tax Tribunals.
+Ed also has a busy advisory practice and is instructed by individuals and businesses on anything from domestic SDLT issues to international tax questions.
+He is ranked as an “Up and Coming” Junior by Chambers and Partners.

 Among other areas he has experience in: